shilpivyas/blog/README.md

 # blog
 This is a Wordpress Blogging Site

-Steps tp setup project on local machine
+Steps to setup project on local machine

 1) Download Latest Version of Netbeans